-The Program seeks to divert, as much as possible, Program Products from the waste stream and manage them according to the pollution prevention hierarchy, where technically and economically viable.
+The Program seeks to divert, as much as possible, Program Products from the waste stream and manage them according to the pollution prevention hierarchy.
 Considerations include the availability of appropriate technology, qualified service providers, sufficient economies of scale, whether management is financially practical, and the existence of end markets for commodities.